fellingdater

 ```

-# `fellingdater`: Estimate, report and combine felling dates of historical tree-ring series
+# `fellingdater`: Tree-ring dating and estimating felling dates of historical timbers

 ## Installation